-A dedicated talkback output can be found on the rear panel, in the form of a 1⁄4" jack, so that, as well as being routed through the headphones, a talkback signal can be routed to other devices at the engineers discretion.
+TALKBACK OUTPUT: A dedicated 1⁄2" mono talkback output jack can be found on the rear panel, so that, as well as being routed through the headphones, a talkback signal can be routed to other devices at the engineers discretion.
 This could usually be patched into the live-room active monitor speakers for convenience when recording acoustic ensembles where the performers may not wish or need to wear headphones.
 It could also be used as an added channel on a mixing desk to be patched into a multiple headphone amplifier along with the stereo mix, for example.
 The jack also allows for routing into a separate channel of a DAW, or other recording facility, to allow for information overdubs to be added to a recording.